OumaymaLimeme/taho-chatbot-frontend/README.md

 This is the frontend implementation for the TAHO AI Chatbot, built using React, TailwindCSS, and WebSockets.

+This is a short demo for the chatBot : https://drive.google.com/file/d/1bWydmMDwCvFNxKxfcntU9ZGF_kh6C78R/view

 ### Note :

 Ensure you have the following installed: